assistER

 • All participants successfully navigated the scenarios, validating the revisions.

-• Participants at first didn’t understand that the “Home” screen pertained to the current visit.
+• At first, participants didn’t understand that the “Home” screen pertained to the current visit.

 • Participants were curious about what the home screen would look like outside medical visits.